 3.3.
 Brake hardware

 3.3.1.
-"Brake under testing" means the friction brake assembly and its associated vehicle parameters used by the test facility to measure brake particle emissions according to this UN GTR.
+"Brake under testing" means the friction brake assembly and its associated vehicle parameters used by the testing facility to measure brake particle emissions according to this UN GTR.
 Vehicle parameters include those from the vehicle body, powertrain, and other systems that are required to calculate the share of friction braking.

 3.3.2.
 "Brake assembly" in the case of disc brakes means the set of matching brake discs, brake pads, brake calliper, and associated hardware (to mount, secure, and connect the brake assembly onto the brake fixture and the dynamometer) for a given vehicle and axle application.
 In the case of drum brakes, the hardware set comprises the brake drum, brake shoes, backplate assembly, and associated hardware (to mount, secure, and connect the brake assembly onto the brake fixture and the dynamometer) for a given vehicle and axle application.
 The brake assembly mounts on a brake fixture to adapt and connect to the brake dynamometer.